 Run a very thin flexible spatula tightly around the inside of the jar against the glass.
 Turn onto a serving platter and it will release.

 Slice, serve and enjoy the best homemade cranberry sauce ever!
+This is such an easy recipe you will never buy the canned stuff again.

 The perfect accompaniment to your rich and savory Thanksgiving or Christmas dinner.